 In 1897 Salomon August Andrée, a Swedish engineer, believed that he could reach the North Pole by flying in a hydrogen balloon.
 Not long after Andrée and his fellow explorers took off on their adventure, things went miserably wrong.
 Fog froze on the balloon dragging it down as they ‘flew’ only feet above the ice pack.
 Sadly Andrée died in the attempt, but he does have a nice Wikipedia page.
-In the same spirit of discovery I went rock climbing in the Aeolian Islands, however, no one is going to create a Wikipedia page for me after this little adventure.
+In the same spirit of discovery I went rock climbing in the Aeolian Islands.

 The Aeolian Islands are a volcanic archipelago where ancient eruptions of molten geology solidified into some of the most fascinating cliffs I have ever seen.
 To any rock climber they are a frustrating tease.
-Most of these faces descend straight into the sea, preventing the ambitious climber from ever accessing their cracks, curves, and spectacular overhangs.
+Most of these faces descend straight into the sea, preventing climbers from ever accessing their cracks, curves, and spectacular overhangs.

 Climbing up the cliff face went according to plan.
-The wet pack was the weight of a large Italian man (after a wedding reception), but I managed not to fall.
+The wet pack was the weight of a large Italian man, but I managed not to fall.
 The task now was to find an anchor point above the beach without knowing if I was in the right spot.
-I yelled down to the guys on boat looking for reassurance that everything was lined up.
+I yelled down to the guys on boat to make sure everything was lined up.
 “Yep, you’re good.”
 I set up two anchors and threw the line down.
 “Splash”.
 Really?
 I chucked the line right into the sea and now have serious doubts that my friends really speak English.

 There are no instructional videos on YouTube about climbing while partially submerged in sea water.
-Better off checking out the last Mission Impossible movie.
 Getting out of the water involves putting your feet onto ledges that are covered with slime.
 I immediately stepped on a sea urchin and ended up with spines in my toes.
 Both feet.
 These things takes months to get out.

 I did get out of the water, and I did climb up about 15 metres before calling a halt to the proceedings.
 The wet rope would not run through the belay device, and my friend Steven was getting pruny feet standing in sea water for so long.
 We almost drowned getting the equipment back on the boat, and then promptly headed for a bar.